inzi/olguff/readme.md

 - `subprocess` module (part of Python standard library)
 - `ollama` command-line tool

-For sftoguff.py, you'll llama.cpp installed and functional on your system.
+For sftoguff.py, you'll need llama.cpp installed and functional on your system.

 ## Installation